francescodelduchetto/sentor/README.md

 ```
 A Thorvald robot will appear in a gazebo environment and a topological map will be displayed in rviz.
 Then launch sentor as per the example launch command given above.
 Then send the robot to the `WayPoint1` node in the topological map.

-You should view gazebo, rviz, the terminal in which you have launched the sentor node and another terminal in which you have echoed the topic `/sentor/event` until sentor has finished executing its sequence of actions.
+You should view gazebo, rviz, the terminal in which you have launched the sentor node and another terminal in which you have echoed the topic `/sentor/event`.